 Humans sense five different tastes: sweet, sour, bitter, salty, and umami (savory).
 Each of these tastes is detected using different receptors your tongue, but overall, they all follow a similar pathway to your brain.
 It all starts in your mouth – your mouth contains taste buds (the tongue is home to most of them), and inside these taste buds are taste cells.
 When a tastant (like salt or sugar) comes in contact with a taste cell, the cell sends a message through your tongue and a couple nerves to your brain, which tells it that that particular taste is there (find out more about the physiology of taste here).
 The brain then responds by making you feel a certain emotion and by telling you whether or not to continue eating.

-Each taste serves a distinct purpose and affects the brain’s response differently.
+Each taste serves a distinct purpose and affects the brain differently.
 For instance, sweet taste signals nutrition, and in response, your brain makes you feel good and tells your jaws to keep chewing.
 In contrast, a bitter taste signals toxins and stops you from eating.
 Umami makes food palatable, salty taste helps you control your electrolyte (salt) balance, and sour taste, which is signaled by acids, helps you determine whether food is at its peak freshness or not (think milk).
 All of the flavors you have ever tasted are composed of one or more these five tastes, and these tastes all direct us towards eating foods that keep us healthy.
-As you can see, taste is a very important sense – without it, we would not be able to tell whether a food is nutritious, or even whether it is safe to eat (without consulting a biochemist).
+As you can see, taste is a very important sense – without it, our ancestors would not have been able to approach a strange plant and tell whether it was nutritious, or even whether it was safe to eat, based on its taste.

 For your third question (I’ll get to your first and second ones later), “can you taste things without a tongue?” we can answer this by looking at where your taste buds are located.
 Taste buds are mostly found on the tongue, but they are also found on the roof of your mouth, your throat, and even in your stomach (find out more about this here).
 Because your taste buds are all over the place, you might be able to taste things without a tongue.
 However, there are more taste buds on your tongue than anywhere else, so if you didn’t have a tongue, your food would not taste nearly as good.
 Tobacco hornworms, on the other hand, can definitely taste things without a tongue.
 How do we know that?
 Because they don’t have tongues!